Chesterfield South

 01/13/2025

-Did you know that a horse that hasn't been how to properly support and carry the weight of a rider will instinctually hollow their back away from the weight of the rider?
+Did you know that a horse that hasn't been taught how to properly support and carry the weight of a rider will instinctually hollow their back away from the weight of the rider?
 Many riding horses spend their entire careers going around with hollow backs, even upper level competition horses.

 Carrying weight with a hollow back is, at best, uncomfortable for the horse, and in many cases is actually quite painful.
 Many horses tolerate this discomfort because they don't know any alternative.
 Other horses develop behavioral problems and become labeled as bad horses.